VinceNolan999/ms2-surfs-up-ireland/README.md

 ### Compatibility testing

-- I have tested the website on the virtual devices contained with the Dev Tools of Mozilla and Chrome with no issues seen on either.
+- I have tested the website on the virtual devices (including landscape orientation) contained with the Dev Tools of Mozilla and Chrome with no issues seen on either.
 A wide range of screen sizes tested from mobile, tablet and desktop.

 - I have tested compatibility on the github pages published website of the project on a 1920 x 1080 monitor, a galaxy s7